Osaka & Gion Matsuri Festival

 Afternoon: Kadensho Onsen

 Today, we will visit the lush green and historic site of Arashiyama in all of its autumn glory.
 Here you can wander along the pathways of beautiful autumn foliage to the enchanting Arashiyama Bamboo Forest.
 Later, take a leisurely stroll around the town’s numerous old-style shops and temples and wonder along the tree lined Hozugawa river to see the traditional Kudari boats.
 After this, we will venture to the Kadensho Onsen, a natural public hot spring in Arashiyama, where you can relax and take in the serenity of your surrounds.
-Tonight, we venture out for a stroll around the very vibrant and neon-lit Dotonbori, one of the places to see, and eat, while in the Osaka area.
+Tonight, we once again venture out for a stroll around the very vibrant and neon-lit Dotonbori, one of the places to see, and eat, while in the Osaka area.
 A great place for dinner.

 Day 8 – Osaka